 To study at Stellenbosch University you are required to:

-- South African school system: Have obtained a National Senior Certificate (NSC) as certified by Umalusi with admission to Bachelor’s degree studies, which means that you must obtain a mark of at least 50% in each of four school subjects from the list of university admission subjects: Accounting, Agricultural Sciences, Business Studies, Consumer Studies, Dramatic Arts, Economics, Engineering Graphics and Design, Geography, History, Information Technology, Languages (one language of learning and teaching at a higher education institution and two other recognised language subjects), Life Sciences, Mathematics, Mathematical Literacy, Music, Physical Sciences, Religion Studies and Visual Arts.
+- South African school system: Have obtained a National Senior Certificate (NSC) as certified by Umalusi with admission to Bachelor’s degree studies, which means that you must obtain a mark of at least 50% in each of four school subjects from the list of university admission subjects: Accounting, Agricultural Sciences, Business Studies, Consumer Studies, Dramatic Arts, Economics, Engineering Graphics and Design, Geography, History, Information Technology, Languages (one language of learning and teaching at a higher education institution and two other recognized language subjects), Life Sciences, Mathematics, Mathematical Literacy, Music, Physical Sciences, Religion Studies, and Visual Arts.

 - International school system: Final school results from the International Curriculum (Cambridge International, International Baccalaureate, etc.), including the School of Tomorrow.

 - Have written the National Benchmark Tests (NBTs).

 Note that when you apply for a program in the faculty of Law and of Medicine and Health Sciences, the NBT’s need to be written before 30 June if you want to be considered for selection.

 - Also, meet further requirements specific to the program (s) of your choice as set out in the program outlines under the various faculties

 Faculty selection guidelines

 Large numbers of prospective students apply for programs.
 Unfortunately, the school can accept only a limited number of students.

 Even though you may meet the admission requirements of a program, you are not guaranteed admission to the program of your choice.

 - Arts and Social Sciences